Margarita-Harutyunyan/cpu-simulator/README.md

 General Registers

-The FakeCPU Simulator provides the following general registers for storing data:
+The CPU Simulator provides the following general registers for storing data:

     AYB
     BEN